aws-samples/eks-workshop-v2/website/docs/servicemesh/30-authentication-and-authorization/30-setting-up-auth0-application.md

 Notice here that you can see book details and reviews displayed on the page without even logging with any users yet.

 #### Authenticating and Authorizing Users
-Now, in order to put access control policies into practice for the services you need to nitially redirect the user to Auth0 for authentication and then configure the services with rules that accept or reject requests based on user permissions, as follow.
+To implement access control policies for the services, you must first redirect the user to Auth0 for authentication.
+Afterwards, you must configure the services with rules that either accept or reject requests based on the user's permissions.
+The following is a summary of the policies:

-- The **productpage** service is accessible by any user.
+* The **productpage** service can be accessed by any user.
-- The **reviews** service is accessible by identities with the read:book-reviews permission.
+* The **reviews** service can be accessed by identities with the `read:book-reviews` permission.
-- The **details** service is accessible only by identities with the read:book-details permission.
+* The **details** service can only be accessed by identities with the `read:book-details` permission.
-- The **ratings** service has no policies applied, so it is accessible by any user; but you can restrict it as well if you want.
+* The **ratings** service does not have any policies applied, so it can be accessed by any user, but it can also be restricted if desired.

-You will have 3 category of users:
+There will be three categories of users:
-- **Admins**: which can access all services.
+* **Admins** can access all services.
-- **Users**: which can only access the productpage and details services.
+* **Users** can only access the productpage and details services.
-- **Unauthenticated users**: which can only access the productpage service.
+* **Unauthenticated users** can only access the productpage service.

 #### Setting up the Auth0 application
-Let's start to configure Auth0 to authenticate users for our services.
-First, you need to [sign up](https://auth0.com/signup) for a free Auth0 account, if you do not have one already.
+To begin configuring Auth0 to authenticate users for our services, you must first [create a free Auth0 account]((https://auth0.com/signup)) if you do not already have one.

-Following the sign-up, you navigate to the [Applications](https://manage.auth0.com/#/applications) section of your dashboard and select the Create Application button.
-Auth0 will then display a dialog box for you to enter the following two items:
+After signing up, navigate to the ["Applications"](https://manage.auth0.com/#/applications) section of your dashboard and click the "Create Application" button.
+Auth0 will display a dialog box for you to enter the following information:

-- **Application Name**: The name of your application can be anything here.
-You can use something like istio-auth.
+* **Application Name**: This can be any name you choose, such as "istio-auth".
-- **Application Type**: Choose Regular Web Applications.
+* **Application Type**: Choose "Regular Web Applications".

-Then, when you click on Create, you will be directed to the Quick Start tab of your new application.
-After that, you select the Settings tab and modify the following two fields:
+Once you click "Create", you will be directed to the "Quick Start" tab of your new application.
+Then, select the "Settings" tab and modify the following two fields:

-- **Allowed Callback URLs**: In here you enter the URL that Auth0 will call after users authenticate.
-Here, you enter `http://{ISTIO_IG_HOSTNAME}/callback`.
+* **Allowed Callback URLs**: Enter the URL that Auth0 will call after users have authenticated.
+In this case, enter `http://{ISTIO_IG_HOSTNAME}/callback`.
-- **Allowed Logout URLs**: In here you enter the URL that Auth0 will call after users log out.
-Here, you enter `http://{ISTIO_IG_HOSTNAME}/productpage`.
+* **Allowed Logout URLs**: Enter the URL that Auth0 will call after users log out.
+In this case, enter `http://{ISTIO_IG_HOSTNAME}/productpage`.

-Then hit the Save Changes button.
+Finally, click the "Save Changes" button.

 #### Registering an API in Auth0
-Navigate to the [APIs](https://manage.auth0.com/#/apis) section and click on Create API.
-Then, Auth0 will then display a dialog box for you to enter the following items:
+Navigate to the APIs section and click on Create API and enter the following information:

-- **A Name for your API**: You can name it anything, but let's name it as the application name (istio-auth).
+* **Name for your API**: Name it as the application name (istio-auth) or any other name.
-- **An Identifier for your API**: Use a URI like https://istio-auth.
-It doesn't have to be a valid URL.
-It will not be called.
+* **Identifier for your API**: Use a URI such as https://istio-auth.
+It doesn't have to be a valid URL, it will not be used.
-- **A Signing Algorithm**: Use RS256.
+* **Signing Algorithm**: Choose RS256.

-Once you create the API, you will be directed to its configuration page. here, you configure the API to add permissions to the access token after a user logs in.
-Follow these steps:
+After creating the [API](https://manage.auth0.com/#/apis), you will be taken to its configuration page where you will configure it to add permissions to the access token after a user logs in.
+Here are the steps:

-1. Hit the Settings tab and scroll down to RBAC Settings.
+1. Go to the Settings tab and scroll down to RBAC Settings.
-2. Enable both the `Enable RBAC` and `Add Permissions in the Access Token` options.
-Then, scroll down to Save.
+1. Enable both the options for `Enable RBAC` and `Add Permissions in the Access Token`.
+Then, scroll down and save your changes.
-3. Next, hit the Permissions tab and add the following two permissions:
+1. Next, go to the Permissions tab and add the following two permissions:

 | Permissions	      | Description      |
 | : --------------- | : -------------- |
 | read:book-details	| Read book details |
 | read:book-reviews	| Read book reviews |

 #### Defining roles and assigning permissions
-Users can be assigned permissions directly.
-However, creating roles that group a set of permissions is a preferable approach.
-A user will receive the same set of permissions when this role is assigned to them.
+To manage permissions more efficiently, it is advisable to group a set of permissions into roles and assign the roles to users.
+This way, when a role is assigned to a user, they automatically receive the same set of permissions.

-To define roles, navigate to the [User Management > Roles](https://manage.auth0.com/#/roles) section, and create the two roles shown below, and assign the following permissions to each, by clicking the role and heading to the Permissions tab:
+To create roles, go to the [User Management > Roles](https://manage.auth0.com/#/roles) section on Auth0 and create the following two roles: Then, assign the following permissions to each role by navigating to the Permissions tab after clicking on the role.

 | Roles	| Assigned Permissions                  |
 |:--    | : --                                  |